-Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .d Put in place export mentor support to enable businesses to access business opportunities created through linkages with Belfast's Sister Cities building in Titanic Quarter to position Belfast a location for financial and professional services a visit to Centre for Secure Information Techn .
-It also included lology (CSIT) to .e Work with London and Dublin partners to establish these linkages to promote B2B first time export opportunities showcase their research and technology excel In March 2018 Belfast Partners, in collaboration City Council and British Business Bank, hosted capitalists from London on an inward investment Belfast that included visits to KPMG, Novosco, and introductions to companies seeking funding on with Belfast I eight venture ent visit to Ormeau Baths 1.4 Strengthen business relationships and make it easy to do business 1.4.1 Make Belfast a great place to do business, supporting entrepreneurs and business starts .1 Develop an Enterprise Framework for Belfast and implementation plan Ulster University's Economic Policy Centre was co to investigate barriers to underrepresented group complete and has been used as a basis to develo oups.
-This is now .a Commission research to identify under-represented groups in enterprise and business start-up across Belfast and target marketing, programmes and sponsorship towards supporting them be Cit Bu better target underrepresented groups Citywide partners have been engaged Business Growth working group and ha better target underrepresented groups.
-Citywide partners have been engaged through Business Growth working group and have agre ough the Enterprise & agreed to support .b Create an Enterprise Framework for the city in partnership with local economic development stakeholders Development the development of an enterprise framework for Economic development have been commissioned this which will complete in July 2018. .c Scope the potential for new collaborative opportunities, partnerships and investment, building on relationships with strategic partners such as Belfast Chamber of Commerce and InvestNI , , , , , , , , , , , , , , , , , , , , .2 Develop & deliver a comprehensive suite of programmes to support businesses to start .a Deliver an enhanced enterprise outreach and engagement programme, targeting under-represented groups Development We put in place a range of enterprise outreach encourage business start.
-Through this activity 361 individuals across the city. y we engaged Through the Go For It programme in 2017/18 we have
+City C Growth and Regeneration Committee 2017/18 Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .d Put in place export mentor support to enable businesses to access business opportunities created through linkages with Belfast's Sister Cities building in Titanic Quarter to position Belfast as an investment location for financial and professional services.
+It also included a visit to Centre for Secure Information Technology (CSIT) to .e Work with London and Dublin partners to establish these linkages to promote B2B first time export opportunities showcase their research and technology excellence.
+In March 2018 Belfast Partners, in collaboration with Belfast City Council and British Business Bank, hosted eight venture capitalists from London on an inward investment visit to Belfast that included visits to KPMG, Novosco, Ormeau Baths and introductions to companies seeking funding.
+1.4 Strengthen business relationships and make it easy to do business 1.4.1 Make Belfast a great place to do business, supporting entrepreneurs and business starts .1 Develop an Enterprise Framework for Belfast and implementation plan Ulster University's Economic Policy Centre was commissioned to investigate barriers to underrepresented groups.
+This is now complete and has been used as a basis to develop support to .a Commission research to identify under-represented groups in enterprise and business start-up across Belfast and target marketing, programmes and sponsorship towards supporting them better target underrepresented groups.
+Citywide partners have been engaged throu Business Growth working group and have a better target underrepresented groups.
+Citywide partners have been engaged through the Enterprise 8 Business Growth working group and have agreed to support .b Create an Enterprise Framework for the city in partnership with local economic development stakeholders Development the development of an enterprise framework for the city.
+SGD Economic development have been commissioned to develop this which will complete in July 2018. .C Scope the potential for new collaborative opportunities, partnerships and investment, building on relationships with strategic partners such as Belfast Chamber of Commerce and InvestNI and will complete in July 2010. .2 Develop & deliver a comprehensive suite of programmes to support businesses to start .a Deliver an enhanced enterprise outreach and engagement programme, targeting under-represented groups Development We put in place a range of enterprise outreach activities to encourage business start.
+Through this activity we engaged 361 individuals across the city.
+Through the Go For It programme in 2017/18 we have